richonguzman/LoRa_APRS_Tracker/README.md

 - 1 long press/push    = Listen to other Trackers (working on it!!!).
 - 2 short press/pushes = Menu 0 (back to the Tracker Screen).

 ____________________________________________________
-Versions:
+Timeline (Versions):
 - 2023.04.16 Sending and Receiving LoRa Packets.
 - 2023.05.12 Saving Messages to Internal Memory.
 - 2023.05.14 Adding Menu.
 - 2023.05.21 Adding Last-Heard LoRa Stations/Trackers
-- 2023.05.29 Adding Altitude + Speed or Course + Speed in the encoded GPS info.
+- 2023.05.27 Adding Altitude + Speed or Course + Speed in the encoded GPS info.
+- 2023.05.29 New Config file for adding more new ideas to the Tracker.
 ____________________________________________________
 This code was inspided by OE5BPA LoRa Tracker and uses byte-saving part of the APRS 434 firmware published by Serge Y. Stroobandt, ON4AA.
 - https://github.com/aprs434/lora.tracker